liweinan/liweinan.github.io/_posts/2017-03-20-Using-NetworkManager-tui-to-manage-the-network.md

 ![2017-03-20-020.png]({{ site.url }}/assets/2017-03-20-020.png)

 From the above screenshot, we can see there is a `*` before the activated connection to show its active status.
 Until now, we have seen the basic usages of `nmtui` tool.
 Actually this curses-based[^curses] tool is a wrapper of a command line tool called `nmcli`.
-All your operations in `nmtui` interface will be converted the command calls to `nmcli`.
+All your operations in `nmtui` interface will be converted to the command calls to `nmcli`.
 For example, here is the command to show all the active connections by using `nmcli` command:

 ```
 $ nmcli connection show --active